rmbolger/Posh-ACME/docs/Plugins/SimpleDNSPlus.md

 The primary parameter you need with this plugin is `SdnsApiRoot` which is the root URL for the HTTP API such as `http://dns.example.com:8053`.
 Remember to add a `/v2` if you enabled the API v.1 check box.
 If you're using HTTPS and a self-signed certificate, you'll also need to add the `SdnsIgnoreCert` parameter.

-If you're not using anonymous authentication, you'll also need to specify credentials either as a PSCredential object with `SdnsCred` or plain text credentials with `SdnsUser` and `SdnsPassword`.
-The PSCredential option may only be used on Windows or any OS with PowerShell 6.2 or later.
+If you're not using anonymous authentication, you'll also need to specify credentials as a PSCredential object with `SdnsCred`.

+*NOTE: The `SdnsUser` and `SdnsPassword` parameters are deprecated and will be removed in the next major module version.
+Please migrate to the Secure parameter set.*

 ### Anonymous Authentication